 Tips for cutting sugar intake after the Easter excess

-While children will naturally want to tuck into some of the chocolate goodies on offer it is important not to let this become a habit.
+While children will naturally want to tuck into some of the chocolate goodies on offer, it is important not to let this become a habit.
+Chocolate is great as an occasional treat, but it should always be enjoyed in moderation to help limit the impact on the child’s wider health and their oral health.

-From a dental point of view eating chocolate along with meals is a preferred option to snacking on it throughout the day.
-This is because the harmful bacteria that attacks teeth after eating sugary food can be broken down by saliva.
+From a dental point of view, eating chocolate along with meals is a preferred option to snacking on it throughout the day.
+This is because the harmful bacteria that attacks teeth after eating sugary food can be broken down by saliva that is produced when eating a main meal.

 Too many sugary snacks will also lead to weight gain and can cause other health problems, so restricting sugary snacks on a day-to-day basis is a sensible option.